peopledoc/jenkins-epo/README.rst

 In your Jenkins, for each job :

-- Tick the *Build when a change is pushed on GitHub*.
+- Tick *Build when a change is pushed on GitHub*.
 - **Untick** *SCM polling*. jenkins-ghp actually replaces this feature.

 ::